cucapra/pollen/README.md

 3. `python3 parse_data.py <filename> -n=MAX_NODES -e=MAX_STEPS -p=MAX_PATHS -o depth.data`
 4. `python3 parse_data.py <filename> -a -o depth.data`

-The flags work in a manner similar to the previous command, except that if no argument is passed to the `-a` flag, the dimensions are inferred from the input file. **The dimensions of the input must be the same as that of the hardware accelerator.**
+The flags work as before, except that if no argument is passed to the `-a` flag, the dimensions are inferred from the input file. **The dimensions of the input must be the same as that of the hardware accelerator.**

 Fifth, we run our hardware accelerator.
 The following code simulates the calyx code for the hardware accelerator: